 Making unilateral decisions to end a relationship is not the right thing to do because it brings a lot of unnecessary suffering.
 Instead of informing your partner of your decision to end your relationship, tell them how you feel and what isn’t working for you.

 There is a difference between breaking up and ending the relationship.
 If you identify that you still love your partner, but the long-distance isn’t working for you, consider moving in together.

 So allow your long-distance partner the opportunity to participate in the decision of ending your long-distance relationship.
-Making a mutual decision to end your long-distance relationship and the way you end it will save both of you a lot of suffering.
+Making a mutual decision to end your long-distance relationship and the way you end it will save both of you from a lot of suffering.